Homeowners Associations 101

 A Homeowners Association is a private organization that governs a community, which can include single-family homes, townhouses, or condominiums.
 When you purchase a property in a community governed by an HOA, you automatically become a member of the association and agree to adhere to its rules and regulations, known as covenants, conditions, and restrictions (CC&Rs).

-community, ensuring that property values are protected and that the neighborhood remains a desirable place to live.
+The primary function of an HOA is to maintain the quality and aesthetic appeal of the community, ensuring that property values are protected and that the neighborhood remains a desirable place to live.
 This is achieved through the enforcement of rules, the maintenance of common areas, and the organization of community activities.

 The Purpose of an HOA